-TrackRecord Project Field Synchronization Direction MS Project Project Field Comment Name < (new items only) Title Project name and description can be Description < (new items only) Comments defined in Project and sent to Track- Record on first syn- chronization.
-Team Members > (new or changed) Resources Team Members are defined in Track- Record.
+TrackRecord Project Field Synchronization Direction MS Project Project Field Comment

+Name < Title Project name and

+(new items only) description can be defined in Project

+Description < Comments and sent to Track-

+(new items only) Record on first synchronization.

+Team Members > Resources Team Members are

+(new or changed) defined in Track- Record.